 Also – another level idea from Twitter below

 After you teach your kids how to build hula huts – you should play Hula Hut Throwdown (another game by J.D.
 Hughes) – it’s one of my kids all time favorite games to play.
-You can see a low quality throwback video example of me teaching the game on PE Universe by Clicking Here – after you watch it you should probably just go ahead and buy the Game or Book for your library, it’s well worth it.
+You can see a detailed explanation of the game in a video HERE – after you watch it you should probably just go ahead and buy the Game or Book for your library, it’s well worth it.

 Side Note: We also use Hula Hut Relays as a station for our Field Day every year – kids love it, and parent/teachers love watching.